Course Overview

 Upon completing this Smart Metering Course successfully, participants will obtain information and training on:

-- Customer and site appointment standards
+- Customer and site appointment standards and access management

-- Health and safety at work in terms of meter operations
+- Health and safety at work in terms of meter operations and hazards associated with meter installation and changes

 - Codes of practice, relevant guidelines, and basic science of working with electricity

-- Site safety for installer and customer
+- Site safety for installer and customer and the dangers and identification of cross polarity

-- Fault finding and rectification
+- Earthing systems and fault finding and rectification

 Training Methodology